pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 **Examples**

-The following is an LDAP group name for authorizations that uses an **-** separator for the LDAP template components:
+The following is an LDAP group name for authorizations that uses an ***-*** separator for the LDAP template components:
 GEODE-APP1-TEST-CLUSTER-A [The template for the LDAP group would be GEODE-APPID-ENV-RESOURCE-PERMISSIONS].

-The following is an LDAP group name for authorizations that uses an **-** separator for the LDAP template components.
+The following is an LDAP group name for authorizations that uses an ***-*** separator for the LDAP template components.
 GEODE-APP1-TEST-DATA-RW-TestRegion [The template for the LDAP group would be GEODE-APPID-ENV-RESOURCE-PERMISSIONS-REGION].

 ### Scripts ###

+The following scripts are provided to encrypt and decrypt passwords.
+The scripts require two (2) parameters to be passed to the script.
+The first parameter is the master key used to encrypt and decrypt password and the second parameter, depending on the operation, is a clear text or encrypted password.

+encrypt.sh
+   !#/bin/bash
+   java -cp ./ldap/lib/* -Dsecurity-encryption-master=$1 datatx.geode.security.Encryption encrypt $2

 decrypt.sh
-encrypt.sh

 ### UAA/Credhub ###